 - Press “Command + Spacebar” and search for “terminal” to open Terminal app.

-- Copy and paste the below command in Terminal and hit enter.
+- Copy and paste the below command in Terminal and hit enter which uses the example of Mojave version.

 - You need to enter admin password to proceed further.